Ofcom overrules ATVOD and confirms that the VOD censor has successfully driven Playboy TV's website offshore to Canada

 Ofcom concluded that Playboy's failure to protect children from potentially accessing these sites was serious, repeated and reckless.

 credit card details before any adult content is made accessible.
 Credit cards, unlike debit cards, are not available to under 18s.

 Unfortunately for UK business, a large proportion of potential customers do not hold credit cards.
 And of those that

 they have not even been able to have a look round yet.

 Surely it would at least be possible for debit cards to introduce a flag to indicate that the holder is known by the bank to be over 18.

 rules by having by only have a warning and a self declaration of age in place.
 Both sites had hardcore imagery available before subscribing and both sites accepted debit cards for full access to video on demand.

 serious nature of these breaches, the following financial penalties have been imposed on Playboy:

-Demand Adult: £ 65,000
+- Demand Adult: £ 65,000

 - Playboy TV: £ 35,000

 Thankfully there are plenty of foreign businesses to support that are able to provide customers with what they are seeking.